Before you play in an office lottery pool, read this | KRDO

 (CNN) — With jackpots reaching ludicrous amounts, lottery pools are quickly flooding offices.

 At first, they sound like a great idea.
-Why play alone, when your odds of hitting the Powerball jackpot are a measly 1 in 292,200,000?
-Team up with some coworkers, and you might improve your odds to, say, a much more optimistic 13 in 292,200,000.
+Why play alone, when teaming up with your coworkers could improve your odds of hitting the jackpot?

 But before you either chip in or organize an office pool, experts say you should know the following do’s and don’ts.
 They could mean the difference between buying your own private island vs. crying softly at your desk while your coworkers are on their islands.